 Following the election, Rabbe developed Unscrupulous, a narrative feature about the scandals of the Harding administration in the early 1920s.
 The political thriller is the story of Warren Harding, the undistinguished former President whose penchant for trouble made him an accomplice to some of the largest government swindles in American history.
 The project remains in development.

 In 2011, Rabbe joined NBC News as a producer of The Chris Matthews Show, the nationally syndicated weekend roundtable program hosted by its namesake.
 While producing nearly 100 shows over two years, Rabbe created numerous viral one-offs like "Mitt: Better Off Mute" and "Chief Exec", both mash-up political spoofs of pop-culture.
-He also produced the short documentary Inside the Eagleton Affair, an account of George McGovern's disastrous pick of Thomas Eagleton as his vice presidential nominee in 1972.
+He also produced the short documentary Inside the Eagleton Affair, an account of George McGovern's disastrous choice of Thomas Eagleton as his running mate in 1972.

 When The Chris Matthews Show wrapped in July of 2013, Rabbe oversaw the program's 10-year conclusion before transitioning to Hardball with Chris Matthews at MSNBC.
 In addition to daily segments, Rabbe produced a companion video for Matthews's 2013 book Tip and the Gipper.
 His most recent documentary, Above the Fray, was produced for NBC Learn and tells the inside story of Michael Dukakis's 1988 campaign for President.